 Just select Metrics right under Accounts in the menu on the left.

-For there, you'll have the ability to define the time frame that you want to review.
+From there, you'll have the ability to define the time frame that you want to review.
 Just click on a date to get started.

 Here's a little more detail on each of those metrics:

-The number of people who have liked your page.
-They may or may not be following your page or receiving your content in their newsfeed.
+The number of people who have liked your Page.
+They may or may not be following your Page or receiving your content in their newsfeed.